schmudde/blog/content/pages/now.md

 ## Yorba: Account Lifecycles

 I continue to do cool stuff with the team at [Yorba](https://yorba.co).
-I'm close to fully open-sourcing Eulogy, our textual representation of your data locked into other people's computers.
+I'm close to fully open-sourcing **Eulogy**, our textual representation of your data locked into other people's computers.
 It does this through a set of auditable claims that can be used to analyze your digital footprint and assert your legal right to digital privacy.
 Taken as a whole, Eulogy is both the representation of your locked-in data and its material inverse; because Eulogy carries the context needed to ensure that the data is meaningful to anyone, making it portable and ready-to-store on your personal device.
 It promises to be more resilient than the software that creates it.

 Eulogy has also been a practical solution for Yorba in its earliest years.
 As a boot-strapped company with local-first ambitions, we couldn't afford to experiment with technology.
 Rather we took a pragmatic approach of building on popular open schemas to resolve the storage substrate in the future.